 CAPITAL GAIN OR CAPITAL LOSS WORKSHEET This worksheet helps you calculate a capital gain for each CGT asset or any other CGT event using the indexation method, the discount method and/or the 'other' method.
 It also helps you calculate a capital loss.
-CGT asset type or CGT event Other CGT assets and any other CGT events4 Shares and units (in unit trusts) Real estate Collectables5 Description of CGT asset or CGT event Date of Date of acquisition CGT event 2 3 5 6 ELEMENTS OF THE COST BASE Reduced Cost base Amount Amounts to Cost base Amounts to Indexation OR REDUCED COST BASE be deducted (1 - 2)be deducted cost base factor10 indexed (1 - 4)for cost base9 for reduced (3×6) cost base9 Acquisition or purchase cost of the CGT asset6 Incidental costs to acquire the CGT asset Incidental costs that relate to the CGT event7 Non-capital costs of ownership of the CGT asset8 Capital expenditure to increase the asset's value that is reflected in the state or nature of the CGT asset at the time of the CGT event Capital costs to establish, preserve or defend title to, or a right over, the CGT asset \$ Cost base unindexed \$ Reduced cost base \$ Cost base indexed CAPITAL GAIN CALCULATION Indexation method Discount method 'Other' method (CGT asset held less than 12 months) Capital proceeds11 \$ Capital proceeds 11 \$ Capital proceeds 11 \$ less: cost base indexed \$ less: cost base unindexed \$ less: cost base unindexed \$ Capital gain (a) \$ Capital gain (b) \$ Capital gain \$ In choosing between capital gain (a) or (b), remember that the CGT discount will not apply to (a) Transfer the capital gain to part A1 of the CGT summary worksheet, except for a capital gain from collectables which is transferred to part A2 of that worksheet. but it will reduce the amount of capital gain remaining after capital losses are deducted from (b).
+CGT asset type or CGT event Other CGT assets and any other CGT events4 Shares and units (in unit trusts) Real estate Collectables5 Description of CGT asset or CGT event Date of Date of acquisition CGT event 1 2 3 4 5 6 7 ELEMENTS OF THE COST BASE Amounts to Cost base Amounts to Reduced Cost base Amount Indexation OR REDUCED COST BASE be deducted (1 - 2)be deducted cost base factor10 indexed for cost base9 for reduced (1 - 4) (3×6) cost base9 Acquisition or purchase cost of the CGT asset6 Incidental costs to acquire the CGT asset Incidental costs that relate to the CGT event7 Costs of owning the CGT asset8 Capital expenditure to increase or preserve the asset's value or to install or move it Capital costs to establish, preserve or defend title to, or a right over, the CGT asset Cost base unindexed \$ Reduced cost base \$ Cost base indexed \$

+CAPITAL GAIN CALCULATION Indexation method Discount method 'Other' method (CGT asset held less than 12 months) Capital proceeds 11 \$ Capital proceeds 11 \$ Capital proceeds 11 \$ less: cost base indexed \$ less: cost base unindexed \$ less: cost base unindexed \$ Capital gain (a) \$ Capital gain (b) \$ Capital gain \$

+^{} In choosing between capital gain (a) or (b), remember that the CGT discount will not apply to (a) but it will reduce the amount of capital gain remaining after capital losses are deducted from (b).